 Overall, the risk of a blood clot from using any kind of birth control pill is low.

 According to the American College of Obstetricians and Gynecologists, out of 10,000 people taking birth control pills, about 10 will develop a blood clot after taking a combination pill for a year.
 This risk is still lower than the risk of developing a blood clot during pregnancy and immediately after giving birth.

 However, the risk of a blood clot from the pill is higher for certain groups.
 This includes those who:

 - live in larger bodies

 - are on bed rest for long periods

 If any of these factors apply to you, talk with your doctor about the risks of using a birth control pill.

 Many birth control options are available today, and the birth control pill is an excellent one.
 But the best birth control choice for you depends on many factors.
-To find an option that works for you, talk to your doctor.
-Be sure to ask whatever questions you have.
+To find an option that works for you, talk with your doctor.
+Be sure to ask any questions you have.
 These might include: